VishnuPathmanaban2019/Chess-Sensei/README.md

 A short description of the project's name and what it does:
 ==============================================================================
 ChessSensei is a chess software package with two modes: player versus player and player versus AI.
-At the user’s request, the ChessSensei AI uses a modified minimax algorithm with alpha-beta pruning to advise the player with a suggested move while also backtracking the tree to explain why they should make that move in a verbal message.
-Essentially, the software pushes beginners to start thinking like chess players and gain experience.
+At the user’s request, the ChessSensei AI will advise the player with a suggested move while also explaining the logic behind that move in a verbal message.
+The AI finds its suggested move with a modified minimax algorithm, and it creates a logical explanation for the player by retracing the generated tree.
+Essentially, the software pushes beginners to start thinking ahead like chess players and gain experience.

 How to run the project:
 ==============================================================================